flexibility, not just for working moms

 companies should trust employees to find the flex that allows them to excel

 Families today come in many shapes and forms, and so do caregivers—single parents, adoptive or foster parents, fathers, mothers, grandparents, children of aging parents or relatives, and those in the sandwich generation.
-And job sharing provides differently-abled employees time to take care of their health, a supportive partner, and even medical benefits.
-Then there are those whose differences are not readily apparent to those who work with them.
+And job sharing provides disabled employees time to take care of their health, a supportive partner, and even medical benefits.
+Then there are those whose disabilities are not readily apparent to those who work with them.
 Trusting employees to assess which flexible practice fits their needs to excel at work is a win-win for all.

 We’re able to work in the office part-time, be home with our kids part-time, and run a successful and growing group practice.”